MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-diagnostic-log-collection-overview.md

 An Azure Stack operator can click **Collect logs now** to enter the SAS URL.
 Diagnostic logs get uploaded directly to the CSS blob without needing an intermediate share.

-For more information about collecting logs on demand, see [Collect Azure Stack logs now](azure-stack-configure-on-demand-diagnostic-log-collection.md).
+For more information about collecting logs on demand, see [Collect Azure Stack diagnostic logs now](azure-stack-configure-on-demand-diagnostic-log-collection.md).

 ## Bandwidth considerations